Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 10 other times, as recently as January 2021 and as early as February 2020.</summary>
+<summary>This question may have been asked previously at least 11 other times, as recently as January 2021 and as early as December 2019.</summary>

 * [January 26th, 2021 Livestream Q&A: Do Mercer Spheres and Somersloops get a place in Update 4?](https://archive.satisfactory.video/transcriptions/yt--N0atMiN9dM) https://www.youtube.com/watch?v=-N0atMiN9dM
 * [January 26th, 2021 Livestream Q&A: News for the Work In Progress collectables for anything in Update 4?](https://archive.satisfactory.video/transcriptions/yt-5vlFsF0dm3E) https://www.youtube.com/watch?v=5vlFsF0dm3E